bidon-io/bidon_sdk_ios/docs/ad-formats/banners.md

 # Banners

-This page is describes how to implement banner ads though the BidOn SDK.
+This page is describes how to implement banner ads though the Bidon SDK.

 ## Loading an Banners